open-feature/open-feature-operator/docs/threat_model.md

     user-agent --> application --> flagd
 ```

 The user-agent (e.g. web browser) is typically (and therefore assumed to be) external to the intranet.
 They make requests to the application to which `OFO` sidecars `flagd`.
-Internally, the application (typically) uses an `OpenFeature sdk` (dependent on the application's programming language) alongside a `flagd-provider` to make feature flag requests.
+Internally, the application (typically) uses an `OpenFeature SDK` (dependent on the application's programming language) alongside a `flagd-provider` to make feature flag requests.

 ### Internal agency